electerious/Ackee/docs/records.md

 ## Update a record

 It's not possible to update attributes of a record.
-An record PATCH will only update `updated`.
+An record PATCH will only update `updated`, which is used to determine the time a user spent on a page.

+The response might contain less data than initially added to the record.
+That's the case when a record has been anonymized, after a new record with an existing user identification has been added.

 ### Request